Precourse preparations

 In addition to your local computer, you will be working on an Amazon Web Services (AWS) Elastic Cloud (EC2) server.
 This Ubuntu server behaves like a ‘normal’ remote server, and can be approached through ssh

 .
-If you are enrolled in the course, you have received an e-mail with an IP address, username, private key and password to grant you access to a personal home directory on the server.
+If you are enrolled in the course, you have access to a shared document containing instruction to retrieve your username and private ssh key, granting you access to a personal home directory on the server.

 If you want to know more about ssh